 Aside from the multitude of cameras and tourists, that description is still accurate.
 Framed by classical architecture and the bay, this is a wonderful spot to sit for a break at the famed Cafe Florian, visit

-the Basilica of San Marco or have a go at feeding the flock of pigeons that entertain tourists as they pose for photos.
-If you are staying overnight in Venice, enjoy the dueling bands as they play in the Piazza San Marco after dark.
+the Basilica of San Marco, or, if you are staying overnight in Venice, enjoy dueling bands as they play in St. Mark's Square after dark.

 Don't miss a chance to have a gondolier escort you on the Grand Canal or into the smaller